CUQI-DTU/CUQIpy-Benchmarks/README.md

 ├── sandbox/
     └── ...
 └── utilities/
+    ├── _mcmcComparison.py     # Module for automating table generation
+    ├── _criteria.py     # Module for automating table generation
-    ├── TableAutomization.py     # Module for automating table generation
+    ├── _plot.py     # Module for automating table generation
     ├── __init__.py              # Init file for the utilities package
 ```
-Using the `utilities/` directory contains helper module `TableAutomization.py` this repository analyses different sampling methods from different points of view.
+Using the `utilities/` directory contains helper modules .
+This repository analyses different sampling methods from different points of view.
 In this context, the definition of a __benchmark__ is a fully specified distribution that can be sampled.
-There are 3 types of benchmark problems that will be worked on:
+There are 2 types of benchmark problems that will be worked on:

 __Type 0__ :
 - simple target distributions